oceanprotocol-archive/OEPs/7/v0.3/README.md

 * `verifiableCredential`
 * `dataToken`
 * `service`
-* `isDisabled`   - optional flag, if set, will disable asset consumption, but the asset will appear in searches
+* `isDisabled`   - optional flag, if set, will disable asset consumption, but the asset will appear in searches.
+This a temporary flag, publisher can switch it amy time.
-* `isRetired`   - optional flag, if set, will disable the display of the asset & consumption
+* `isRetired`   - optional flag, if set, will disable the display of the asset & consumption.
+This is permanent flag.

 Asset metadata can be included as one of the objects inside the `"service"` array, with type `"metadata"`.